Azure/azure-sdk-for-python/sdk/core/azure-core/samples/README.md

 # Azure Core Library Python Samples

-These are some code snippets that show the way in which you can set up some functionalities used in new SDKs such as logging, pipelines, etc.

-They are not intended to be ran as standalone application, but show you how these functionalities can be configured.
+This sample contains code snippets that show you how to use the sync, async, and config policies in the new Azure SDKs.
+They are not intended to be run as standalone application, but to show you how these functionalities can be configured.

 [test_example_sync.py](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/samples/test_example_sync.py) - samples of how to create a sync pipeline